 The best practice is to leave period products freely available in toilet cubicles.
 This could be in a basket or even a bag on the back of the toilet door.
-This ensures the product is immediately available, removing any barriers to access.
+This ensures the product is immediately available in a discreet way, removing any barriers to access.
 Learners can help themselves freely to products in the quantities needed, at the time they need them.

 You should be inclusive in this access and not just consider female toilets.
-The same provisions should be in genderneutral washrooms, male toilets, disabled toilets, PE changing rooms and in pastoral care or SEN facilities too, ensuring that everyone has simple access to the products they need, when they need them.
-If you don't already have gender-neutral toilets, this is something to consider.
+The same provisions should be in genderneutral washrooms, male toilets, disabled toilets, PE changing rooms and in pastoral care or SEN facilities too, ensuring that everyone has discreet and simple access to the products they need, when they need them.
+If you don't already have genderneutral toilets, this is something to consider.